 Glucosamine is an amino sugar that the horse’s body uses to produce and repair cartilage.
 Often combined with chondroitin in oral supplements for horses, glucosamine is most commonly derived from the shells of shellfish but it can also be produced using Aspergillus niger fungus or from fermenting corn.

 Hyaluronan (hyaluronic acid, HA) also known as sodium hyaluronate, HA binds to water to create a viscous, lubricating fluid.
-Found in connective tissue, cartilage and synovial fluid, HA can be injected directly into arthritic joints, administered as an intravenous injection or administered orally through feed supplements.
+Found in connective tissue, cartilage and synovial fluid, HA can be injected directly into arthritic joints, administered as an intravenous or administered orally through feed supplements.
 HA has an anti-inflammatory effect and stimulates the production of more HA, which thickens the synovial fluid and increases its cushioning ability within the joint.

 Interleukin-1 receptor antagonist protein (IRAP) IRAP blocks a protein that accelerates joint damage.
 Serum containing IRAP and other beneficial mediators is derived from a horse’s own blood.
 It is injected into the same horse’s inflamed joint.